 Almost always, you will be deploying your Java application to an application server such as JBoss, Tomcat, or WebSphere.
 When possible, I like to ensure that Eclipse is configured with the same Java Runtime Environment (JRE) as the application server.
 For example, if the application server is using Java Runtime Environment 8u311 then I would download and install Java Runtime Environment 8u311 on my system running Eclipse.

 In Eclipse, select File > New > Dynamic Web Project.
 If you do not have an option to select Dynamic Web Project, select Help > Install New Software, select a site from the drop down, and then select the following:

-- Give your project a name, such as myApp.
-If you have setup a server in Eclipse, select the Target runtime.
-Select Next.
+Give your project a name, such as myApp, setup a server target runtime, and select Next.

 Note: By naming the file index.jsp, there will be no need to modify the welcome-file-list section of the web.xml file, because there should also be a default document for index.jsp.

 If you have added a server to Eclipse, you can also run the application in Eclipse.
 For example, if Tomcat has been added to Eclipse, select the green play button and select Run on Server.

 Your simple Hello World application should now be displayed in Eclipse.

 If you have not added a server to Eclipse, export your application, and then deploy your application on an application server.